-Safe in Our World launches charity game bundle to benefit mental health
+Safe In Our World launches charity game bundle to benefit mental health

-Safe In Our World has launched a charity game bundle with the aim of benefiting both gamers and game industry professionals with free mental health resources.
+Safe In Our World (SIOW) has launched a charity game bundle with the goal of providing free mental health resources for gamers and game industry professionals.

 The London-based charity is selling its Safe In Our World 1st Anniversary Charity Game Bundle for $5.
 Players will get access to seven games, each with a relatable message about mental health.

-“We realized pretty early on that we needed to do something to offer resources,” said Leo Zullo, chairman of the group, in an interview with GamesBeat.
-“We created a lot of resources during the first wave of COVID and we’re refreshing that now.”
+“We realized pretty early on that we needed to do something to offer resources,” group chair Leo Zullo said in an interview with GamesBeat.
+“We created a lot of resources during the first wave of COVID, and we’re refreshing that now.”

 The games include: